Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 We show that the precise generation length is not needed.
 An accurate generation length ranking prediction is enough.

+Ourgoal is to approximate true SJF/SRTF scheduling using these rankings to alleviate HOL blocking (Fig. 2 a) and obtain a relatively low latency in LLM serving.
+Ahigher Kendall’s Tau reflects a more accurate rank prediction against the oracle (i.e., SJF/SRTF), which empirically translates into higher end-to-end performance, as evidenced in Fig. 2 (b).

 {{< image src="img/ranking.png" alt="ranking" width="120%" title="Figure2: (a): HOL blocking was evaluated by comparing FCFS and SRTF scheduling policies across 1K requests. (b): Analysis revealed that higher Kendall’s Tau correlation coefficients were associated with reduced latency.
 This finding was validated using the ShareGPT dataset with the Llama-3-8B model.">}}